JulioMCruz/MyMoments/README.md

 OpenAI API: Powers natural language understanding and generative components of the AI assistant

+ZetaChain : Users initiate the app during a significant moment (event, promise, commitment) The AI assistant suggests ideal formats for capturing the moment based on context Multiple verification methods are prompted at natural intervals.

 ## Key differentiators and uniqueness of the project